 Ease of Installation

-The battery-operated Nest Protect and the OneLink Smart Smoke + Carbon Monoxide are easy enough to install but take a little bit more time to get their smart features up and running since you usually need to download an app and make an account, as well as pairing it to your mobile device.
-You need to do the same thing with the First Alert Alexa Safe & Sound but it takes some extra time to wire it up to power, so it has one of the most involved installations of the group.
-The wired versions of the Nest Protect and the OneLink Smart Smoke + Carbon Monoxide are about the same level of difficulty to install as the First Alert Alexa Safe & Sound.
+The battery-operated Nest Protect and the OneLink Smart Smoke + Carbon Monoxide are easy to install.
+Still, it takes a little more time to get their smart features up and running because you usually need to download an app, make an account, and pair it to your mobile device.
+You need to do the same thing with the First Alert OneLink Alexa Safe & Sound, but it takes some extra time to wire it up to power, so it has one of the most involved installations of our test group.
+The wired versions of the Nest Protect and the OneLink are about the same level of difficulty to install as the First Alert OneLink Alexa Safe & Sound.

 — David Wise